hasura/graphql-engine/docs/graphql/manual/schema/relationships/database-modelling/one-to-one.rst

     ...
   )

-These two tables are related via a ``one-to-one`` relationship. i.e:
+These two tables are related via a ``one-to-one`` relationship. i.e.:

 - an ``author`` can have one ``passport_info``
 - a ``passport_info`` has one ``owner``